Object Details

 Inputs

-• Any conformant JSON (i.e. a JSON object or array, per RFC4627), which will be the new content.
+• Any conformant JSON, which is defined as a JSON object or array per RFC4627.
+This will be the new content.

 Outputs